notnullgames/universal-sprites/README.md

 ## I could use some help!

 There is a lot that needs to be done art-wise, to make the base spritesheets complete.
 There should be every pose for every item, and also both sexes.
 In may cases it is copy & paste from another frame, but in a lot of cases I think it will require hand-editing.
+Eventually I will have a video-link of how I do the whole thing (load base character into Gimp, add item layer, copy/paste, mess with palettes, etc.)

 ## source images